JWWeatherman/dark_side_btc/jeff-garzik.md

 	* removing economic incentive to maintain network security after inflation
 	* socializing costs of transaction to network node operators (increased network/storage loads)
 * Poorly designed and tested.
 Proven to have multiple bugs which would have severly endangered the bitcoin economy and ecosystem had the fork taken place.
 * A hardfork: Forcefully required 100% of the ecosystem to upgrade immediately, or face disruption / potential loss of funds.

+It is hard to imagine that BTC1 was anything more than a diversion for Bcash due to just how ridiculous it was maintained in every single aspect, a notion only further validated by the fact that Garzick boldly announced that he was working on Metronome, a project aiming to deal specifically with forks, while simultaneously creating one.
 ## United Bitcoin
 * attempt to inflate the value of the network (over 21m coins)
 * immorally seize coins from long term holders under the guise of social good